mikejonestechno/home-assistant-config/README.md

 ## Source Config

-This is an experimental project for Home Assistant automation using the official Home Assistant Core (docker) image.
+This is an experimental project for Home Assistant automation using the official Home Assistant Core (docker) image with MySQL Maria DB and Mosquitto MQTT broker.

 ## Getting Started